Trump OKs prison release of Detroit's disgraced former mayor

-DETROIT (AP) — President Donald Trump on Wednesday commuted the 28-year prison sentence of disgraced former Detroit Mayor Kwame Kilpatrick, who was convicted on federal corruption charges and has served about seven years.
+DETROIT (AP) — President Donald Trump on Wednesday cleared the way for the release of former Detroit Mayor Kwame Kilpatrick, who has served more than seven years of a 28-year prison sentence for a series of corruption crimes.

 The announcement came in a flurry of clemency action in the final hours of Trump's White House term that benefited more than 140 people, including rappers, former members of Congress and other Trump allies.

-A White House statement said prominent members of the Detroit community had supported the 50-year-old Democrat's commutation and noted: “During his incarceration, Mr. Kilpatrick has taught public speaking classes and has led Bible Study groups with his fellow inmates.”
+The White House said prominent members of the Detroit community had supported the 50-year-old Democrat's commutation and noted: “During his incarceration, Mr. Kilpatrick has taught public speaking classes and has led Bible Study groups with his fellow inmates.”

-It was not immediately clear Wednesday when Kilpatrick would be released from federal custody.
-The Associated Press left an email with the Bureau of Prisons seeking clarification.
+Kilpatrick's sentence was reduced but his 24 felony convictions still stand.
+It was not immediately clear when he would be released from federal custody in Louisiana.
+The Associated Press sent an email to the U.S. Bureau of Prisons seeking clarification.

-Kilpatrick also served 99 days in jail in 2008-2009 on state obstruction of justice charges and went to prison in 2010 for violating his probation.
-He was released about 14 months later.

-U.S. Attorney Matthew Schneider, who has long argued that Kilpatrick should not be released early, blasted the decision.

-Schneider said the 24 felony convictions will remain with Kilpatrick, despite the commutation.

-“Thankfully, under Michigan law, he cannot hold state or local public office for 20 years after his conviction,” he added, calling Kilpatrick ”a notorious and unrepentant criminal.”
+The Rev. Keyon Payton said Kilpatrick likely would go to Atlanta to reunite with his mother, sister and other family members.

-Kilpatrick, who was elected to office in 2001 and served until his resignation in 2008, was convicted in 2013 of racketeering conspiracy, fraud, extortion and tax crimes.
-The government called it the “Kilpatrick enterprise,” a yearslong scheme to shake down contractors and reward allies.
+In 2013, Kilpatrick was convicted of racketeering conspiracy, fraud, extortion and tax crimes.
+The government called it the “Kilpatrick enterprise,” a scheme to shake down contractors and reward allies.

+While Detroit’s finances were eroding, he was getting bags of cash from city contractors, kickbacks hidden in the bra of his political fundraiser and private cross-country travel from businessmen, according to trial evidence.
+Kilpatrick said he was sorry if he let his hometown down but denied ever stealing from the citizens of Detroit.

 Kilpatrick’s lawyers had asked for a 15-year sentence, but U.S. District Judge Nancy Edmunds agreed with prosecutors and ordered an extraordinary 28-year term.

-With credit for good behavior, Kilpatrick had been listed for release from the federal prison in Oakdale, Louisiana, in 2037.
+With credit for good behavior, Kilpatrick had been listed for release from prison in 2037.
 His request for home confinement during the coronavirus pandemic was turned down in May.

+Payton said he and others gave a packet of information to a Trump aide, Ja’Ron Smith, during a January 2020 meeting in Detroit.
+He said Trump also was influenced by Alice Marie Johnson, who was freed from a life sentence in 2018.

+“She has worked very, very hard, not just for Kwame’s clemency but for a number of persons,” Payton said.

-Current Detroit Mayor Mike Duggan, a frequent Trump critic, applauded the commutation.
+Detroit Mayor Mike Duggan, a Democrat and frequent Trump critic, welcomed the news of a commutation.

-“Kwame Kilpatrick is a person of great talent who still has much to contribute,” Duggan, also a Democrat, said in a statement.
+“Kwame Kilpatrick is a person of great talent who still has much to contribute,” Duggan said.
 “I know how close he is to his three sons and I could not be happier for them being together again.
 This is a decision President Trump got right.”

 Kilpatrick’s first term as mayor was marred by accusations of misuse of city funds on personal extravagance.
 Nonetheless, he was reelected in 2005 and Detroit’s financial footing continued to erode during his second term.

-Those text messages led to a criminal investigation in 2007 and state charges accusing Kilpatrick of perjury, obstruction of justice and misconduct in office in March 2008.
-He resigned as mayor in September that year, before his stints in jail and state prison.
+Those messages led to a criminal investigation in 2007 and state charges accusing Kilpatrick of perjury, obstruction of justice and misconduct in office.
+He resigned as mayor in 2008 before serving more than a year in jail and state prison.

-Adolph Mongo, a Detroit-based political commentator who worked as a strategist on Kilpatrick’s 2005 reelection campaign, said he had hoped for the ex-mayor's release.
+Adolph Mongo, a strategist who worked on Kilpatrick’s 2005 reelection campaign, said he had hoped for his release.

-Kilpatrick’s long federal sentence is an example of how Blacks receive unequal treatment by some courts, Mongo added.
+Kilpatrick’s long federal sentence — “a raw deal” — was an example of how Blacks receive unequal treatment, Mongo added.

-“I think he got a raw deal with the sentence,” Mongo said.
-“He’d never been in trouble and he got in a jam.
-Ten years — that might have been enough, but 28 years is ridiculous.”
+“Ten years — that might have been enough but 28 years is ridiculous,” he said.

-The Rev. Keyon Payton, a Detroit-area minister who lobbied for Kilpatrick’s release, said he got the news Monday night that a commutation would be announced.

 ———